How Home Care Can Support Seniors with Parkinson’s Disease

 Daily Tasks: A caregiver can work with seniors on everyday tasks such as dressing, grooming, preparing meals, eating, doing light housekeeping, and transitioning between sitting and standing.
 They support individuals in moving at their own pace and remaining as independent as possible, while also ensuring their safety.

 Exercise: Regular movement is important for managing Parkinson’s disease.
 Seniors are often encouraged to walk, swim, stretch, and do other exercises to continue strengthening their muscles and joints to retain mobility.
 Exercise can also help with balance and coordination issues.
-In-home caregivers can support seniors in completing these exercises, staying physically active, and coordinating appointments for physical or occupational therapy, including conducting the necessary fall risk assessment.
+In-home caregivers can support seniors in completing these exercises, staying physically active, and coordinating appointments for physical or occupational therapy.

 Meal Preparation: Eating a well-balanced diet is integral for good health, but tremors and rigidity can make it difficult for seniors to safely and effectively prepare food for themselves.
 Caregivers can assist with meal planning, grocery shopping, meal preparation, and feeding to help seniors maintain proper nutrition and keep up their strength.